What is Kombucha?

 Yes!
 Keep it in the fridge.
 One cool thing about natural, unpasteurized fermentation is that it's alive even after the bottling process.
 When refrigerated, the kombucha ferments at a more dormant pace, but when returned to room temperature, it perks up again!
 This gives you (the kombucha drinker) the ability to fine tune the level of fizziness: keep it in the fridge or, if you feel that you would like it to be fizzier, leave it out on the counter for a few hours or up to a day.
 We can’t suggest that you leave it out any longer than that, as things could get messy!
 If kept refrigerated, it'll keep for at least 6 months, but we bet you'll polish it off long before that!

 What's this stuff about health benefits?

 During the process of fermentation, the healthy bacteria and yeasts in the kombucha culture metabolize the nutrients in the tea as well as the sugar (we use organic cane sugar), and change their nature.
 The result is nutrients that are more bioavailable (are more easily absorbed by the body) and beneficial acids that contribute to our overall well-being, aiding in digestion and fostering a healthy gut flora (essential for our bodies to properly absorb nutrients).
-There are many health claims floating around out there about kombucha, some true, some questionable, but new scientific evidence is turning up all the time to affirm that it's great for overall health and well-being!
+There are many health claims floating around out there about kombucha, some true, some questionable, but new scientific evidence is turning up all the time backing what we already know: it's great for overall health and well-being!

 When it comes down to it, kombucha is a beautiful, refreshing beverage.
 It's a fantastic, healthier alternative to alcoholic drinks or sugary sodas, and a stand-alone treat of its own!